What is a professional association and why should your organization implement them?

 If you were wondering “what is a professional association?”, there are a few possible answers.
 There are different types of associations that exist, each offering different benefits and serving different purposes.

 Joining a professional association is a valuable move for any organization or professional.
-It maximizes networking opportunities, helps develop a stronger reputation, and provides a space for learning and growing within your industry.
+It maximizes networking opportunities and alumni engagement, and helps develop a stronger reputation, and provides a space for learning and growing within your industry.

 The right professional association can make a positive impact on your organization’s overall success.